Sir Thomas More (play): Evidence for Shakespeare's contribution

 Many features like this in the Hand D addition to Sir Thomas More first attracted the attention of Shakespeare scholars and readers, and led to more intensive study from a range of specialised perspectives.

 The British Library designates 147 lines of the playscript as "Shakespeare's only surviving literary manuscript"; curator Zoe Wilcox argued that "all the evidence suggested the writing was by the hand of Shakespeare.".

 In 2016 a rebuttal of the case for Hand D in the play having anything to do with Shakespeare was presented by professional paleographer Michael Hays.
 Published in Shakespeare Quarterly, Hays wrote, "The history of the paleographic argument connecting Sir Thomas More and Shakespeare is a narrative of ambiguous terms, misconceptions, and mistakes."
-He went on to write that the arguments presented were without scientific merit because there exists no control sample of Shakespeare’s writing.
+He went on to write that the arguments presented were without scientific merit because there exists no control sample of Shakespeare's writing.
+Paul Werstine similarly argues that "the only handwriting that we know for certain are his... is too small a sample size to make any sort of reliable comparison."

 Audience perception

 Audiences "find that the play speaks with more urgency" in the pages attributed to Shakespeare.
 While Shakespeare's supposed contribution is consistent with the overall theme and develops the plot, there is an impression of a virtuoso piece inserted, but not completely integrated, into the play.
 Some editors go as far as to question whether Shakespeare had read any of the other contributions at all.